phoe/articles/2022-xx-xx-static-let/static-let.md

 The only thing that was missing was a usable and somewhat tested implementation of that technique that I could link people to from the recipe.
 There wasn't one, though...
 So, d'oh, it needed to be written and uploaded somewhere.

 Where?
-The library of [Serapeum](https://github.com/ruricolist/serapeum/) accepted the idea and I was able to come up with an [implementation](https://github.com/ruricolist/serapeum/pull/108) that satisfied the maintainer.
+The library of [Serapeum](https://github.com/ruricolist/serapeum/) accepted the idea and I was able to come up with an [implementation](https://github.com/ruricolist/serapeum/pull/108).
+It satisfied the maintainer who also provided a few fixes, all of which are implemented in the article.

 But, that's the boring stuff.
 Come!
 Let us indulge in a little bit of literate programming and figure out how exactly that code works.